 How will I know when the situation has been addressed?

 When the Behavioral Intervention Team or any member from this team, receives a report, the report will be investigated thoroughly and should it be necessary, an action plan will be implemented.
 We are not asking reporters to make determinations or to have all of the answers.
 We are going to take a caring approach to minimize risk and increase safety and wellbeing.
 Please know that student privacy and confidentiality standards apply in these situations so those who file reports may not necessarily know the outcome of the situation or be privy to details during the investigation.

-If you have any questions about the BIT or our reporting process, please feel encouraged to contact any team member or contact the Director of Behavioral and Counseling Services.
+If you have any questions about the BIT or our reporting process, please feel encouraged to contact any team member or contact the Dean of Student Engagement & Completion.